 Tuesday 25 August 2020, 2pm to 4pm

 Please note this course is for charities and not for profit community groups only.

 The content is delivered by the Access Advisor from the Access and Sustainability Advisory Service (ASAS) which is based at the Centre for Accessible Environments (CAE).

-This short course is for people who influence the management of third sector organisation buildings and/or services based in London.
+This 2 hour training session is for people who influence the management of third sector organisation buildings and/or services based in London.
 Eligible participants (please see below) are welcome from a wide range of service types from theatres to places of worship, museums, community centres, heritage buildings and sports facilities.
 There will be an opportunity to network and share ideas on improving access and the visitor experience across charity organisations.